paalth/kless/README.md

 - A **etcd-operator** which manages an **etcd** instance where all **kless** state is stored
 - An InfluxDB instance where event handler stats are stored
 - A Grafana instance that can be used to display stats in InfluxDB

+# Installation
+To install the `kless` server components clone this repo and run install.sh in the helm directory (this assumes helm is installed & available).
+If you want to modify any installation parameters either modify the content of install.sh or helm/kless/values.yaml.
+Installation of the server components will not install any frontend types or event handler builders.

+To install the `kless` CLI download a copy off the releases page or build it from source.

+After the helm installation is completed and you have the `kless` CLI available add some pre-defined frontend types and event handler builders by running conf.sh also located in the helm directory.

 # Status